 A purser will look different to other members of the cabin crew by what they wear, though.

-Pursers who work for Emirates wear a brown color compared to every other crew member that dresses the same, whereas on the Dutch airline, KLM, a purser’s uniform will have four silver stripes.
+Pursers who work for Emirates wear a brown color compared to every other crew member that dresses the same, whereas on the Dutch and oldest airline in the world, KLM, a purser’s uniform will have four silver stripes.